Chapter 23 - The Former Deeds of Medicine King Bodhisattva

 Having made this offering, he arose from samadhi.
 He thought to himself, “Although by means of spiritual powers I have made this offering to the Buddha, it is not as good as offering my body.”
 He then swallowed incense of many kinds, chandana, kunduruka, turushka, prikka, aloeswood, and resin incense.
 He also drank the oil of champaka and other flowers, for a full twelve hundred years.
 He smeared himself with fragrant oil, and in the presence of the Buddha Virtue Pure and Bright Like the Sun and Moon, he wrapped himself in heavenly jeweled robes and poured fragrant oil over himself.
 Then by means of spiritual penetration power and vows, he burned his own body.
 The light shone everywhere throughout worlds in number to the grains of sand in eighty kotis of Ganges Rivers.

 Within them all, the Buddhas simultaneously praised him, saying, “Good indeed!
 Good indeed!
 Good man, this is true vigor.
 This is called a true Dharma offering to the Thus Come One.
 Offerings of flowers, incense, beads, burning incense, ground incense, paste incense, heavenly cloth, banners, canopies, ‘this shore’ chandana incense, and all such offerings of various kinds, cannot come up to it.
-If one gave away one’s countries, cities, wives and children, it also could not match this.
+If one gave away one’s countries, cities, wives and children, that also could not match it.
 Good man, this is called foremost giving.
 Among all gifts, it is the most honored and most supreme, because it is an offering of the Dharma to the Thus Come Ones.”
 Having uttered these words, they became silent.

 When the Bodhisattva All Beings Delight in Seeing had made this Dharma offering and his life had come to an end, he was born again.
 In the country of the Buddha Virtue Pure and Bright Like the Sun and Moon, in the household of the King Pure Virtue, he was born suddenly by transformation, seated in full lotus.